ibm-cloud-docs/discovery/recovery.md

 If you want to be able to restore your queries for [statistical purposes](https://cloud.ibm.com/apidocs/discovery#number-of-queries-over-time), it is recommended that you store those queries separately.

-You can [extract queries](https://cloud.ibm.com/apidocs/discovery#search-the-query-and-event-log) from {{site.data.keyword.discoveryshort}}, however a maximum of 10,000 queries are stored.
+You can [extract queries](https://{DomainName}/apidocs/discovery#search-the-query-and-event-log){: external} from {{site.data.keyword.discoveryshort}}, however a maximum of 10,000 queries are stored.
 There is no paging API.
 Restoring queries is not recommended; we recommend starting from scratch.

 ### Feedback/clicks
 {: #clicks}

 If you are storing clicks in the form of feedback events, there is currently no easy way to back up and restore this information.
-The recommendation is to start from scratch with the [clicks/feedback data](https://cloud.ibm.com/apidocs/discovery#create-event) API.
+The recommendation is to start from scratch with the [clicks/feedback data](https://{DomainName}/apidocs/discovery#create-event){: external} API.

 ### Expansion lists
 {: #backupexpansions}

 If you are using expansions for query modification, back up your expansion list, and store it locally.
-To do so, request the expansion list ,using the [get expansion list](https://cloud.ibm.com/apidocs/discovery#get-the-expansion-list) API command, and store it locally.
+To do so, request the expansion list ,using the [get expansion list](https://{DomainName}/apidocs/discovery#get-the-expansion-list){: external} API command, and store it locally.

 ### Tokenization dictionaries or stopwords
 {: #backupstopwords}